shruthibhat/SF-Restuarant-Analysis-using-spark/README.md

 SF Restuarant Analysis using spark

+Here I have used Apache Spark on Databricks community Edition server and Scala as the programming language to perform analysis on SF Restaurant dataset.The text file in the folder contains a link to the published notebook.

 San Fransisco Restaurants are inspected by the Health Department and has developed an inspection report and scoring system.
 After conducting an inspection of the facility, the Health Inspector calculates a score